 How do I become an intern?

-If you are interested in becoming an intern please contact Laura Stokes at email@example.com or 720-975-0101.
-You can click here to download the application, which you can send to Laura upon completion.
+If you are interested in becoming an intern please contact Laura Stokes at firstname.lastname@example.org or 720-975-0101.
+You can click here to fill out our online application to be considered for an internship.
 Following receipt of your application, we will talk with you, check references and determine which program may be the best fit for you.
 You will also interview with the director of the specific program you are interested in interning with.

 What are the intern program expectations?